Anas-6/BCT-Project/README.md

 #Acknowledgemets

 I would like to thank the following for their support and contributions to this project:
-Muammad Anas
+Muammad Anas,
-Mohsin Ali
+Mohsin Ali,
-Mohammad Matin Khan
+Mohammad Matin Khan and
 Amna Arshad